-(ii) Director compensation
+(ii) Director Compensation

-The non-executive directors of Company Directors are appointed on an honorary basis and as a result do not receive any remuneration either directly or indirectly in their capacity as a director from the company or any related party.
+The non-executive directors of Company Directors are appointed on an honorary basis and as a result do not receive any remuneration either directly or indirectly in their capacity as a director of the company or any related party.
+Non-executive directors are reimbursed for travel and accommodation expenses incurred for performing their duties as a director.
 The CEO was appointed by the Board as an executive director and was remunerated as an employee of Company Directors.